Canada

 As the last day of Passover approaches in Canada, the streets are filled with a sense of joy and celebration.
 This national holiday, observed by the Jewish community, marks the end of a week-long festival commemorating their liberation from slavery.
 From traditional meals to lively gatherings, Passover in Canada is a time of cultural richness and reflection.

-Victoria Day in Canada
+British Columbia Day in Canada

-Discovery Day in Yukon in Canada
+Natal Day in Nova Scotia in Canada

 Upcoming Festivals in Canada